phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faq1_16:

-1.16 I cannot upload big dump files (memory, :abbr:`HTTP (HyperText Transfer Protocol)` or timeout problems).
+1.16 I cannot upload big dump files (memory, :term:`HTTP` or timeout problems).
 -------------------------------------------------------------------------------------------------------------

 Starting with version 2.7.0, the import engine has been re–written and